vibrantlychee/thesis-code/to-do.md

 # Computational Component

 ## Distribution of Testing Error
-For each, keep the hyperparameters fixed, and the random matrices $W_r$,
+For each trial, keep the hyperparameters fixed, and the random matrices $W_r$,
 $W_{\text{in}}$ are drawn each iteration.

-For each iteration, store each as a file
+For each iteration, store each in the same `.npz` file:
 - IC
 - Actual Trajectory
 - $W_r$ and $W_{\text{in}}$